 2. Does lemon curd contain dairy?

-Traditional lemon curd recipes use eggs and butter.
+Traditional recipes use eggs and butter.
 My recipe uses coconut cream only.
 No eggs, no butter.

 3. Is lemon curd safe to eat?

-Both vegan lemon curd and traditional non vegan lemon curd are safe to eat regarding salmonella.
-Vegan lemon curd is safe because all ingredients are plant-based and no ingredient as the potential to have salmonella as is found in raw eggs.
-Traditional lemon curd is safe because even though it contains eggs, the mixture is cooked, killing off an contaminates.
+Both the vegan and traditional versions are safe to eat regarding salmonella.
+Vegan is safe because all ingredients are plant-based and no ingredient as the potential to have salmonella as is found in raw eggs.
+Traditional curd is safe because even though it contains eggs, the mixture is cooked, killing off an contaminates.

 4. Which is healthier, vegan lemon curd or regular lemon curd?